KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

     ORDER BY quarter_name, day_no;</copy>
     ```

-5. This will generate the following output:
+2. This will generate the following output:

     ![Result of query using MODEL clause](images/3038282356.png)

-6. See how easy it is to build up existing discoveries made using SQL, and extend our understanding of the data?
-As with previous examples, we can pivot the results and the final pivoted version of our code looks like this:
+3. As with earlier examples, we can pivot the results and the final pivoted version of our code looks like this:

     ```
     <copy>SELECT *